 Simple carbohydrates are fast-acting carbs – meaning they’re burned fast.
 As a result, they don’t supply adequate energy for long durations and often cause hunger to kick in sooner rather than later.
 These are the bad carbohydrates.

 Complex carbohydrates are the good carbs.
-They are burned slower than simple carbs, which means they give off more energy over a longer duration – energy we desperately need when riding.
+They are burned slower than simple carbs, which means they give off more energy over a longer duration – the energy we desperately need when riding.
 They also keep you full longer – which means you don’t need to eat as much as often.

-Complex are the good carbohydrates, and the ones you’ll want to make sure constitute most of your daily serving size (60% of your daily diet).
+The complex is the good carbohydrates, and the ones you’ll want to make sure constitute most of your daily serving size (60% of your daily diet).

 What Are Examples of Complex Carbohydrates

 There are three main sources that are higher in complex carbs: whole-grain products, fruits and vegetables, and legumes.